ubirch/ubirch-esp32-key-storage/README.md

 $ parttool.py read_partition --partition-name=nvs --output my_device_config_backup.bin
 ```

+This backup can be very useful, if you develop new features or run tests in between and want to keep and further use the IDs.

+>**Note:** If you register the public key for a device and loose the private key, there is no way to replace or remove the public key, which means that the UUID can not be used anymore.

 ## Register your device in the Backend

 To register your device at the [demo-backend](https://ubirch.demo.ubirch.com/), follow the [ubirch Cloud Services Guideline](https://developer.ubirch.com/cloud-services.html).